jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ## What You Learn

-*   How to write an application service acting as a so called inbound-port
-*   How to declare an outbound-port sending current time
-*   How to provide an implementation of this outbound-port with console output
+*   Default package structure for more complex applications based on DDD
-*   How to provide an implementation of this outbound-port using `DrivenAdapterStrategy` from Jexxa for JMS.
+*   How to provide an implementation of a specific outbound-port which is called `Repository` in terms of DDD

 ## What you need